-For this year's report, CHIA utilized an enhanced patient identifier (EPI) for its readmissions analyses.
-In previous reports, patients were identified and linked using Social Security Number (SSN), and patients with missing or invalid SSN were dropped from the analysis.
+To link patient records, CHIA utilizes an enhanced patient identifier (EPI) for its readmissions analyses.
+In reports published before 2019, patients were identified and linked using Social Security Number (SSN), and patients with missing or invalid SSN were dropped from the analysis.
 However, the quality and completeness of SSN on patient records has deteriorated over time.
-In SFY 2018, 9.5% of adult discharges had missing or invalid SSN, up from 8.5% in SFY 2017.
+In SFY 2020, 18.5% of adult discharges had missing or invalid SSN, up from 9.5% in SFY 2018.
 The EPI is created by CHIA using Master Data Management (MDM) techniques by employing an industry-leading MDM software solution, IBM Initiate Master Data Service.
 It utilizes probabilistic matching on all available and valid patient demographic information to identify records belonging to the same patient.
-Patient demographic information data, and emergency department data, and has records dating back to 2006.
-When the EPI was applied to the 2011-2018 readmissions analysis, the percent of eligible discharges kept in the analytic dataset increased by about 5% (~41,000 discharges) and the percent of readmissions in the analytic dataset increased by about 5% (~4,000 readmissions) (Figure 1).
-With these changes, the trend in observed readmissions rates shifted downwards by about half of a percentage point from 2011-2018 (Figure 2).
+Patient demographic information was sourced from CHIA's Acute Hospital Case Mix Databases which include hospital inpatient discharge data, outpatient observation data, and emergency department data, and has records dating back to 2006.